 Moreover, since they are metallic they will look absolutely gorgeous if you do any projects on the black paper.

 - Metallic Markers - These art metallic marker pens easy to control for 1.0 mm lines, not for very small details.
 Smooth and shimmery!
 Adds sparkle embellishment to various craft work.
 Easily mark light and dark surfaces with the bright, highly visible metallic finish of these bright metallic markers.

 - Vibrant Glittery Colors - 12 vivid metallic colors for opaque writing, decorating, doodling, drawing or coloring, even on dark and colored paper.
 Each metallic color is attractive and adds a splash of creativity and fun to objects.
 Thanks to the metallic sparkle of the ink, the lettering and marks made will be both pronounced and eye-catching.

 - Premium Quality - Metallic artist markers are made with water-based, opaque metallic ink.
 The ink is acid-free, environmentally friendly, and non-toxic.
 Ergonomically designed, ensuring comfort even when you work with metallic color pens for a long time.
 No need to shake them up like most paint pens.
 Safe acid free metallic markers for kids and adults.
 Gift for family, Best gift for Children.

 The popularity of lettering art created so many different brands and types of brush pens, that everyone can find something fitting their style and budget.

-Some of the best and my favorites ones on the market are of course Tombow Dual Brush Pens, Sakura Koi Brush Pens, and newly released Zebra Mildliner Brush Pens.
+Some of the best and my favorites ones on the market are, of course, Tombow Dual Brush Pens, Sakura Koi Brush Pens, and the newly released Zebra Mildliner Brush Pens.
 If you’re thinking of investing in some high-end brush pens, take a look at these.

 However, at this stage, you can get some great brush pens for a much, much lower price and with a pretty high quality nonetheless.
 Check out these options below.